maarxx/SmarterDoctors/README.md

 It enhances doctors to treat patients in priority order based upon disease immunity differential and bleed rate.

+This mod is dedicated to Abruno, Pooki, Inox, and Muffalo 45 - 64, who bravely gave their lives defending Seahorse's Rest in the Great Infestation of 5504.
+Perhaps, with this mod, more of you might have lived.

 # Table of Contents

 * [Introduction and Explanation](#introduction-and-explanation)